iCliniq Logo

 Introduction:

 Eyes let an individual see the beautiful world outside.
 Sometimes, the vision may be disturbed because of the presence of spots in the vision.
-The person may see black or gray specks, or strings while moving the eyes, which may disappear while trying to look at them directly.
-The eye floaters are most noticeable when an individual looks at a plain bright background such as a white wall or blue sky.
+The person may see black or gray specks or strings while moving the eyes, which may disappear while trying to look at them directly.
+The eye floaters are mostly noticeable when an individual looks at a plain, bright background, such as a white wall or blue sky.
 The condition can be annoying but does not require treatment unless it interferes with vision.
-If there is any presence of such eye floaters, an individual should immediately contact a physician, more specifically an eye specialist or an ophthalmologist, especially when an individual sees light flashes suddenly or experience loss of peripheral vision.
+The individual experiencing eye floaters should immediately contact a physician, more specifically an eye specialist or an ophthalmologist, especially if light flashes occur suddenly or loss of peripheral vision is observed.

 What Are Eye Floaters?

-Eye floaters are semi-transparent, small, or cloudy fibers that float in the vitreous humor (a gel-like substance that is present inside the eye).
+Eye floaters are collagen proteins or debris that appear as small threads, spots, or semi-transparent cloudy fibers that float in the vitreous humor (a gel-like substance present inside the eye).
 These floaters can appear as irregular shapes, dots, cobwebs, or specks.
-Eye floaters are common and increase with age.
-Sometimes floaters tend to be less noticeable over time.
+Sometimes, floaters tend to be less noticeable over time.

 What Are the Causes of Eye Floaters?